jennyluciav/DLNDF/notes.md

 * Vanilla definition of 'context': a window of words surrounding the target word.
 * Negative Sampling: Instead of updating all the weights after showing the network a single example, only a subset of the weights is updated to make it more efficient.
 Weights are updated for the correct label but only some of the weights are updated for incorrect labels.
 	* This sounds a lot like the stochastic localized linear updating method that I was brainstorming the other day...
+* Can use this tf function to create the embedding layer: tf.contrib.layers.embed_sequence(input_data, vocab_size, embed_dim)

 ### Sentiment Analysis with an RNN